abhiishhekk/Complaint_Tracking_System/README.md

   - View complaint distribution by **type**, **region**, **city**, **pincode**, and **resolution status**.
   - Filter complaints and analytics by **monthly trends** to monitor recurring issues and performance efficiency.

-* **Monthly Reports for Admins:** Admins can generate comprehensive reports for the current month including complaint counts, types, resolution rates, and region-wise summaries.
+* **Monthly Reports for Admins:** Admins can generate comprehensive reports including complaint counts, types, resolution rates, and region-wise summaries.

 * **Media Upload Support:** Citizens can attach relevant images for complaints to help municipal staff assess issues accurately.